swaroopch/scratchpad-openai/README.md

 ## Getting Started

-1. Set environment variable `OPENAI_API_KEY` from https://platform.openai.com/account/api-keys
+1. Copy your API key from https://platform.openai.com/account/api-keys
+2. Create `.env` file with format `OPENAI_API_KEY=<your API key goes here>`
-2. For best results, open this repository in [GitHub Codespaces](https://github.com/features/codespaces) or [VSCode](https://code.visualstudio.com/).
+3. For best results, open this repository in [GitHub Codespaces](https://github.com/features/codespaces) or [VSCode](https://code.visualstudio.com/).

 ## Where to go from here?